 Can a company in administration still trade?

 Yes, a company in administration can still trade.
-Whether it does so will be at the decision of the administrator.
 Sometimes, trading continues while the administrator looks for potential buyers for the company’s assets and/or business.
 Continuing to trade can maintain goodwill and value.

 If a company is in administration, all business documents and any websites of the company must state that the company is being managed by the administrator.